-Take two: Second draft of Glasgow climate change agreement fails to resolve ongoing disputes
+Take 2: Second draft of Glasgow climate change agreement fails to resolve ongoing disputes

 Underscoring the differences between the parties, however, is the ongoing debate about whether to include the words "fossil fuels" in the draft.

-While the overall goal of COP26 has been to re-commit nations to the pledges made in Paris in 2015 to keep global warming below 1.5C, this year's agreement contains sober wording acknowledging that the world must now prepare to adapt to the reality of climate change.
+While the overall goal of COP26 has been to recommit nations to the pledges made in Paris in 2015 to keep global warming below 1.5°C, this year's agreement contains sober wording acknowledging that the world must now prepare to adapt to the reality of climate change.
 The draft released Friday warns that "climate and weather extremes and the adverse impacts on people and nature will continue to increase with every additional increment of rising temperatures."

 It now appears likely that whatever final agreement emerges from the conference will not be finalized until Saturday, or perhaps Sunday.